 Devil”ish” Eggs with Spicy Mayo

-These eggs are perfect for when you're craving deviled eggs, but don't have the time to boil a whole bunch of eggs, gently remove the yolks, mash up the yolks and then pipe them back into the whites.
+These eggs are perfect for when you're craving deviled eggs, but don't have the time to boil a whole bunch of eggs, gently remove the yolks, mash up the yolks and mix them with seasonings and then pipe them, carefully, back into the whites.
 Now, don't get me wrong, I LOVE deviled eggs!
 Sometimes taking the time to make them is absolutely worth it.
 But sometimes you just don't have the time.
 And that's where these devil"ish" eggs with spicy mayo come in.

 Boil some eggs (hard or soft, your choice) then top them off with spicy mayo, fresh herbs and, of course, smoked paprika.
 That's it!!
 Easy peasy!